jmw86069/venndir/README.md

 #>        1        1        1        1       -1        1       -1
 ```

-For biological data, direction is important and relevant.
-Whether a gene
+For biological data, **direction is important and relevant**.
+Up- or
-is regulated up or down might be the difference between disease and
+down-regulation might be the difference between disease or treatment.
-treatment.

 > Note `make_venn_tests()` can simulate concordance, and the default is
 > `concordance=0.5`.
 Concordance is a measure of how frequently two